Dma

 The start address of the DMA RAM.

-memorycontrol::MemoryMap mMemoryMap
+memorycontrol::MemoryMap memory_map_

 The memory map of the descriptor control registers.